jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 - Using these links to traverse back instead of a recursive call.

+- In Morris Traversal:
+  - for each node which has no left subtree, we visit this node once;
+  - for each node which has a left subtree, we visit this node twice; and in between the first visit and the second visit of this node, the traverse of the entire left subtree occurs.

-## 21.2 Morris Traversal - In Order
+## 21.4 Morris Traversal - In Order

 - Start from the root.